 I've always used a camera, though professionally only since 2004.
 Before that I was an artist and then a gardener, and my attempt to fuse those two things has brought me to the wonderful, creative place I spend most of my time now: making pictures of and writing about gardens and plants, hunting out weird and wonderful places and stories, and meeting people who are bonkers about a particular plant, who make beautiful spaces in which to spend time, and who practice horticulture professionally with immense skill and creativity.

-Nowadays my features appear regularly in magazines including The English Garden, Homes & Gardens, The Garden and Country Living and my images have appeared in many books, calendars and other commercial products produced in the UK and abroad.
+Nowadays my features appear regularly in magazines including The English Garden, The Garden, Landscape Magazine and Country Living and my images have appeared in many books, calendars and other commercial products produced in the UK and abroad.
 I'm a member of the Professional Garden Photographers' Association and the Garden Media Guild and am represented by GAP Photos.

 I love what I do and hope that comes through in the images I make.